projectacrn/acrn-hypervisor/doc/developer-guides/hld/hld-overview.rst

 other VMs and their applications, thereby reducing the attack surface and minimizing potential interference.
 However, running the IC system in a separate VM introduces additional latency for the IC applications.
-Some country regulations requires an IVE system to show a rear-view camera (RVC) within 2 seconds, which is difficult to achieve if a separate instrument cluster VM is started after the User VM is booted.
+Some country regulations require an IVE system to show a rear-view camera (RVC) within 2 seconds, which is difficult to achieve if a separate instrument cluster VM is started after the User VM is booted.